-In Pakistan we support local peacebuilders to stand up for women’s rights in an area where violence against women is endemic and their rights rarely acknowledged.
-Led by two inspirational women, our local partner Aware Girls works with young men and women to teach them about their rights and encourage them to get involved in political processes.
+We support local peacebuilders to stand up for women’s rights in an area where violence against women is endemic and their rights rarely acknowledged.